International humanitarian law: Hague Conventions

+The Hague Conventions were largely superseded by the adoption of Protocol I to the Geneva Conventions in 1977.

+Pre-WWII Geneva Conventions

-At the same time, the involvement during the Crimean War of a number of such individuals as Florence Nightingale and Henry Dunant, a Genevese businessman who had worked with wounded soldiers at the Battle of Solferino, led to more systematic efforts to prevent the suffering of war victims.
+The involvement during the Crimean War of a number of such individuals as Florence Nightingale and Henry Dunant, a Genevese businessman who had worked with wounded soldiers at the Battle of Solferino, led to more systematic efforts to prevent the suffering of war victims.
 Dunant wrote a book, which he titled A Memory of Solferino, in which he described the horrors he had witnessed.
-His reports were so shocking that they led to the founding of the International Committee of the Red Cross (ICRC) in 1863, and the convening of a conference in Geneva in 1864, which drew up the Geneva Convention for the Amelioration of the Condition of the Wounded in Armies in the Field.
+His reports were so shocking that they led to the founding of the International Committee of the Red Cross (ICRC) in 1863, and the convening of the first ever Geneva Conference in 1864.

+The Geneva Conferences served as a forum for the adoption and revision of the Geneva Conventions as outlined below.